-Felix Hernandez after rehab start in Everett: ‘It feels good to be back on the mound’
+As he tries to revive MLB career, Felix Hernandez remains King in Everett

 “I had a lot of movement on my fastball, good command of my curveball, good changeup.
 I was really happy about it,” Felix said.
 “I just gotta keep building it up.”

-The goal for Hernandez isn’t just to pitch his way back into the Seattle rotation.
-It’s to show he has enough left to sign one more major-league contract, even if it’s just for one season.
 Perhaps that seems highly improbable given his plunge over the past couple of seasons, but his confidence rarely wavers despite his performance.

 Besides, for the AquaSox fans occupying all 3,682 seats Friday, he was still King.
 The locals flooded into the park, then mobbed him when he walked off the field, prompting a distinct smile on Hernandez’s face.